and the 'Trouble' with Point of View

 We are unfamiliar with their long history of incredible accuracy and dismiss them as so much silliness.

-Even so, it seems that amongst some of our greatest minds, openness to such things persisted.
+Even so, it seems that amongst some of our greatest minds, such as Oppenheimer, openness to such things persisted.

 As Shakespeare wrote in Hamlet, “There are more things in heaven and earth, Horatio,